patientplatypus/yaddayaddayadda/README.md

 - Find rights owning model (copy left?)
 I want to use.
 - Go through security in security audit.
 Implement bcrypt and <a href='https://pub.dev/packages/flutter_secure_storage'>secure storage</a>
 - Make an ads page that reads the last n messages and displays ads based on statistically unique words
+- get rid of `optionOpenFade` argument in provider and throughout - didnt need it in the end
+- put functions in WriterFunc when appropriate